WFHR

-WFHR (1320 AM/97.5 FM) is a radio station broadcasting a local and statewide based news/talk format.
-Licensed to Wisconsin Rapids, Wisconsin, United States, the station serves the Greater Wisconsin Rapids area and is part of the Wausau-Stevens Point Metro.
-WFHR features programming from the statewide Civic Media Network.
+WFHR (1320 AM) is a radio station broadcasting hits from the 1960s and 1970s.
+Licensed to Wisconsin Rapids, Wisconsin, the station serves the Greater Wisconsin Rapids area and is part of the Wausau-Stevens Point Metro.
+WFHR features oldies music programming.

 History

 The call letters were derived from William F Huffman Sr, owner of The Wisconsin Rapids Daily Tribune, which began broadcasting November 1, 1940. with a day & nighttime power of 250 watts, initially on 1310 kHz, moving to 1340 kHz in March 1941, remaining at that position until late 1959, when the move to the current frequency took place, increasing daytime power to 5,000 watts.